Fallout 4: Far Harbor: Endings

 There are eight possible endings.
 The Sole Survivor is faced with a choice: to destroy Far Harbor, to destroy the Children of Atom, or to inform the people of Far Harbor of DiMA's crime and trigger a feud between the Harbormen and Acadia.

-Should the player choose to detonate the warhead, the Harbormen will take control of the island, while if the player destroys the fog condensers, the Children will become dominant.
+Should the player choose to detonate the warhead, the Harbormen will take control of the Island, while if the player destroys the fog condensers, the Children will become dominant.
 In both scenarios Acadia will be spared, though DiMA will disapprove of the player's actions.
 Alternatively, if the player confronts DiMA over Avery's murder, Acadia may become hostile.

 The Sole Survivor is able to establish a more permanent peace between all parties by assassinating or chasing away High Confessor Tektus, and allowing DiMA to replace him with a synth who will adopt a more moderate stance towards the Harbormen.

-Additionally, the Sole Survivor can choose to make the main factions aware of Acadia's existence.
-If so, The Institute, a scientific organization that made the synths, will send agents to reclaim the synths, while the Brotherhood of Steel, a quasi-religious organization rooted in the United States Armed Forces, will launch an expedition to exterminate them.
-The Railroad, a group opposed to the existence of The Institute with the aim of freeing sentient synths, will send an operative to make contact with Acadia, though the latter will reject their help.
+Additionally, the Sole Survivor can choose to make the main game's factions aware of Acadia's existence.
+The Institute, a scientific organization that made the synths, will send agents to reclaim them, while the Brotherhood of Steel, a quasi-religious organization rooted in the United States Armed Forces, will launch an expedition to exterminate them.
+The Railroad, a group dedicated towards freeing the Institute's sentient synths, will send an operative to make contact with Acadia, though the latter will reject their help.

 In the aftermath, the Sole Survivor returns to the Nakano family back in the Commonwealth.
 Kasumi, depending on the player's choices, may return with the player character or stay in Acadia.